fuzzzerd/tinycss/README.md

 - Copy the `.css` file and drop it in to your site as-is.
 - Grab the `.scss` files and incorporate that in your build process.

+Then simply amend `:root` variables per your colors and specs.
 There isn't a wrong way to use it.

 ## Build and Test Locally